 More recently, she served on the narrative team of Meow Wolf’s international sensation, THE HOUSE OF ETERNAL RETURN.

 Her interactive projects span works for virtually every age group, from preschoolers to adults.
-In addition, Carolyn is the author the groundbreaking book, Digital Storytelling: A Creator's Guide to Interactive Entertainment (Focal Press), now in its fourth edition, published on November 22, 2019.
+In addition, Carolyn is the author of the groundbreaking book, Digital Storytelling: A Creator's Guide to Interactive Entertainment (Focal Press), now in its fourth edition, published on November 22, 2019.

 Her research for the book included visiting many VR and AR installations, including The Void in Orlando, where her husband Terry joined her on the Ralph Breaks VR experience.
 The new edition extensively covers the field of immersive experiences, including VR, AR, XR; screen-based immersion; and immersion in physical space.